-Janette Kerr is a painter deeply embedded in place.
-She works at the interface between land, sea and historical experience.
+Janette Kerr is a painter deeply embedded in place, working at the interface between land, sea and historical experience.
 She writes, ‘My paintings represent immediate responses to sound and silences within the landscape around me; they are about movement and the rhythms of sea and wind, swelling and breaking waves, the merging of spray with air, advancing rain and mist, glancing sunlight - elements that seem to be about something intangible.’

 Called ‘the best painter of the sea in these islands’ by Brian Fallon, Chief Critic of the Irish Times, Kerr delights in foul weather.
 Drawn to the perimeters of land, her work is an index of edges and ledges, exposed headlands and wind-swept seas.
 She writes: ‘My process of making paintings involves extremes and instabilities: peripheries and promontories – places of rapid change and shifts, both physically and meteorologically’.

-For the last 10 years, her work has focussed on Shetland and the far north.
-She travels extensively - always to wild sea and weather-scoured places - sailing along the coast of Svalbard in the High Arctic on board a tall ship called the Antigua with a group of international artists.
-More recently she has been on an international residency in Skagastrond in NW Iceland.
+She travels extensively - always to wild sea and weather-scoured places that look northwards.
+Working alongside Norwegian oceanographers at the Meteorological Institute in Bergen in 2015, studying the unpredictability of waves and wind, had a profound influence on her work.
+In 2016 she sailed along the coast of Svalbard in the High Arctic on board a tall ship called the Antigua with a group of international artists.
+During 2020 she walked in snow storms on an international residency in Skagastrond, NW Iceland.